wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 Protocol extensions are optional for both WHIP clients and servers.
 WHIP clients MUST ignore any Link attribute with an unknown "rel" attribute value and WHIP servers MUST NOT require the usage of any of the extensions.

-Each protocol extension MUST register an unique "rel" attribute values at IANA starting with the prefix: "urn:ietf:params:whip:".
+Each protocol extension MUST register a unique "rel" attribute values at IANA starting with the prefix: "urn:ietf:params:whip:".

 For example, taking a potential extension of server to client communication using server sent events as specified in https://html.spec.whatwg.org/multipage/server-sent-events.html#server-sent-events, the URL for connecting to the server side event resource for the published stream will be returned in the initial HTTP "201 Created" response with a "Link" header and a "rel" attribute of "urn:ietf:params:whip:server-sent-events".